 They want to keep people who work two or three jobs for about $7.20 an hour with not benefits and no set working hours in their place; they want to push wages down in the United States toward the level they pay their impoverished wage-slaves abroad.

 The Oligarchy has kicked into high gear, exploiting the social dislocations of the Great Recession to disfranchise, pulverize, bat down, and crush the working middle class.
 They want to gut public institutions, take away worker pensions, and demolish the wogs’ unions and voluntary associations.

-In a period of Gilded Age inequality they’re hitting us hard with the assistance of George W. Bush’s Supreme Court and Karl Rove’s underhanded political chicanery.
+In a period of Gilded Age inequality they’re hitting us hard with the assistance of Donald Trump's Supreme Court and the right's underhanded political chicanery.